abelfunctions/abelfunctions/doc/source/index.rst

 `abelfunctions <http://github.com/cswiercz/abelfunctions>`_ is a Python library for computing with complex algebraic curves, Riemann surfaces, and Abelian functions.
-If this is your first time using abelfunctions then I suggest you begin with the :doc:`tutorial`.
+If this is your first time using abelfunctions then I suggest you begin with the :doc:`quick_tutorial`.

 Contents
 --------